MineInAbyss/modpack/README.md

-# MineInAbyssModpack
+# Mine in Abyss Modpack

- Packwiz setup for the MineInAbyss Modpack
+Packwiz setup for the Mine in Abyss Modpack